Flamenco Basics Mini Tutorials by Maria Osende

 Flamenco Basics – Mini Video Tutorials for Beginner Dance Students

-Our mini-tutorials serve as the building blocks of your learning journey and include short exercises that reinforce your skills through repetition.
+Welcome to our beginner’s flamenco dance tutorial.
+Here, you’ll discover essential flamenco dance fundamentals.
+These mini-tutorials serve as the building blocks of your learning journey and include short exercises that reinforce your skills through repetition.

 El Zapateo – The Footwork